KrailOrg/krail/docs/tutorial-i18n.md

 ```
 This means that the **@InMemory** source is checked first for a value - if there is one, it is used, and the **ClassPatternSource** is not queried.
 We just created a value in the in-memory store, so that is the one that is used -this demonstrates is why the order of declaration is important.

-If you refer to the Javadoc for ```I18NModule``` you will see that there are methods which enable very specific settings for the order of sources.
+If you refer to the Javadoc for ```I18NModule``` (which ```KrailI18NModule``` inherits) you will see that there are methods which enable very specific settings for the order of sources.
 We will not cover that in this Tutorial, but leave you to experiment.

 #Changing Krail Core values